evmar/jjtut/jj.md

 foo    2-sided conflict
 </pre>

 When you open the conflicting file in your editor, you will see conflict markers in the file.
 If you fix these conflicts (by editing them out), jj will notice and mark the commit as no longer conflicting.

-If you make an edit early in a tall stack of commits, it's possible each will conflict.
+If you make an edit early in a stack of commits, it's possible each will conflict.
 But it's also possible after fixing the first, jj will update the downstream ones and discover the conflict has been resolved.
-So to resolve a series of conflicts, just start at the earliest commit and work your way forwards.
+So to resolve a series of conflicts, just start at the earliest conflict and work your way forwards.

 ### Review